ryanhenkel/python-api-challenge/README.md

 # This is my second and final submission of the Python API CHallenge.
-I experienced technical difficulties with my API keys, but upon working with tutors I was able to troubleshoot the problems and create working assignments
+I experienced technical difficulties with my API keys, but upon working with tutors I was able to troubleshoot the problems and create working assignments.
+The only thing I ask of the grader is to ensure my API keys are hidden by my gitignore